otobrglez/zemanta/README.md

 ## Using Zemanta in your application

-You can you client from your Ruby code or from comand line.
+You can use client from your Ruby code or from comand-line.

 ### Configuration